 One of the pioneers of the digital image, computer scientist, musician, weaver, and graphic artist, alumnus Janice Lourie (b.1930), J57, has been producing complex visual imagery using text and architecture for over 30 years.
 Tufts University Art Galleries are thrilled to present her newest body of work in conversation with her earliest achievements at IBM—where she filed the company's very first software patent in 1970—to mark her incredible career that has fused computer science and the arts for more than half a century.
 Organized by Dina Deitsch with Liz Canter.

 A co-production of the Tufts University Art Galleries, Wave Farm, and the SMFA Library, the SMFA 1630 AM radio station brings traditional AM and online broadcasting capabilities to the school.
 Wave Farm, a pioneer of sound and transmission art, is an upstate New York-based nonprofit arts organization driven by experimentation with broadcast media.

 The SMFA radio station endures as a legacy of their year-long 2018/2019 residency at Tufts University Art Galleries, and offers students, faculty, staff, and affiliated artists a venue for both conventional and experimental broadcasts.
 AM transmissions are hyper-local and accessible exclusively within the school.
-The online stream (returning in August 2019 with the start of the fall academic year) can be heard anywhere via https://wavefarm.org/listen or the Wave Farm app (available on the iTunes App Store).
+The online stream can be heard anywhere via https://wavefarm.org/listen or the Wave Farm app (available on the iTunes App Store).